noam09/deluge-telegramer/README.md

 ## Known Issues

 * DestroyKeyboard doesn't work properly - Custom markup keyboard stays intact
+* Windows support

 ## License
 This is free software under the GPL v3 open source license.
 Feel free to do with it what you wish, but any modification must be open sourced.
 A copy of the license is included.